-The Company's accounting for certain elements of the Tax Act is incomplete.
+The Company is still in the process of finalizing its accounting for certain elements of the Tax Act.
 As noted at December 31, 2017, the Company was able to make reasonable estimates of certain items and recorded provisional adjustments associated with the deemed repatriation transition tax and net deferred tax liability.
-As of March 31, 2018, there are no changes to the recorded provisional amounts.
+As of June 30, 2018, there are no changes to the recorded provisional amounts.
 However, the Company continues to gather additional information to complete the accounting for these items and expects to complete the accounting within the prescribed measurement period.

-The Company's unrecognized tax benefits were \$2.1 million and \$1.9 million at March 31, 2018 and December 31, 2017, respectively.
+The Company's unrecognized tax benefits were \$2.2 million and \$1.9 million at June 30, 2018 and December 31, 2017, respectively.
 The Company expects the unrecognized tax benefits to change over the next twelve months if certain tax matters settle with the applicable taxing jurisdiction during this time frame, or, if the applicable statutes of limitations lapse.
-The impact of the amount of such changes to previously recorded uncertain tax positions could range from zero to \$2.1 million, exclusive of interest and penalties.
+The impact of the amount of such changes to previously recorded uncertain tax positions could range from zero to \$2.2 million, exclusive of interest and penalties.

 The Company and its domestic subsidiaries are subject to audit for U.S. federal income tax as well as multiple state jurisdictions.
-U.S. federal income tax returns are typically subject to examination by the Internal Revenue Service ("IRS") and have a statute of limitations of three years; therefore, tax filings for 2014 through 2017 are subject to audit.
+U.S. federal income tax returns are typically subject to examination by the Internal Revenue Service ("IRS") and have a statute of limitations of three years.
+Tax filings for 2014 through 2017 are subject to audit.
 State income tax returns are generally subject to examination for a period of three to five years after filing of the respective return.
 The state impact of any federal changes remains subject to examination by various states for a period of up to one year after formal notification to the states.
-As of March 31, 2018, there were two audits in process and the tax years from 2012 to 2017 are subject to audit.
+As of June 30, 2018, there was one state audit in process and the tax years from 2012 to 2017 are subject to audit.